 Please note that UNHCR Ukraine is not involved in exit procedures or evacuations of any person from Ukraine.

-The Ministry of Foreign Affairs of Ukraine has established an emergency hotline for foreign students wishing to leave Ukraine because of the Russian armed aggression.
-Those who require assistance can call, Viber or Telegram the following number: 📞 +380 93418 56 84 📞 The questionnaire has also been created for collecting basic information about students and their whereabouts in order to advise them on the means available for their departure.
+The Ministry of Foreign Affairs of Ukraine has established an emergency hotline for foreign students wishing to leave Ukraine.
+Those who require assistance can call, Viber or Telegram the following number: +380 93418 56 84.
+A questionnaire has also been created for collecting basic information about students and their whereabouts in order to advise them on the means available for their departure.